TomArcherMsft/get-github-issues/README.md

 # Produce a CSV of GitHub Issues

-CSV can then be opened in Excel where I can group issues by:
+CSV can then be opened in Excel where I can group/filter/sort issues by desired column(s).

 ## Usage
 `get-github-issues.py [-h] -r REPO`